ColinWick/MedicaidLabor/Scripts/Paper-Markdown.md

 influence on labor decisions (or reporting) based on expanding eligibility.

-I confirm this analysis by post-hoc constructing medicaid eligibility using reported income and family size (based on marriage and number of children) and computing the difference by state-year FPL cutoffs going back to 2004.
-From here, all family incomes can be normalized around a 0 point (exactly eligible for Medicaid).
-Analysis from the Kaiser Family foundation found that removal of the asset test only resulted in a 3% increase in uptake.
+Analysis from the Kaiser Family foundation found that removal of the asset test only resulted in a 3% increase in program uptake, meaning eligibility and qualification mainly rest on family income.
+Using this assumption, we are able to reconstruct Medicaid eligibility using reported family income from the ASEC (the economic supplement to the Census’s CPS).
+Income-based Medicaid eligibility is computed as a function of the Federal poverty line, which itself is a function of family size.
+Each of these variables is included in the ASEC (variables:
+NCHILD, FTOTVAL, MARST).
+Then using year-state Medicaid eligibility cutoffs as reported by the Kaiser Family Foundation, each observation of the ASEC can be coded with the exact difference between their family income and the state-year Medicaid threshold.

 #### Definition of Population of Interest